kevinschaul/jump-start-template/README.md

 ## Deploying the gallery to Github Pages

 This repo includes a [deploy workflow](.github/workflows/deploy.yml) that deploys your jump start gallery to Github pages.
-By default the custom gallery frontend is used, but you can edit the env variables at the top of the workflow file to deploy the Storybook version instead.
+By default the custom gallery frontend is used, but you can edit the env variables in [.env](.env) to deploy the Storybook version instead.

 ## Updating the gallery code